 Covid-19 has brought the time to harm of noncommunicable diseases to near zero, when they become determining factors in one’s chances for mortality.

 This ‘time to harm’ compression is being experienced by millions around the world right now, between each of our four walls.

 And things will change.
-Post-Covid China has been an unprecedented rise in demand for plant-based foods, for fear of safety (Master, 2020).
+Post-Covid China has seen an unprecedented rise in demand for plant-based foods, for fear of safety (Master, 2020).
 People take notice and will continue to take notice beyond Covid-19.

 WhatIF Foods set out to find solutions for our dysfunctional food environment.

 Our work doesn't stop at nutrition.
-These Future Fit crops also empower our farmers who have too often been dis-empowered by the current food system.
-By diversifying income sources, farmers can earn a reliable income whilst decreasing their susceptibility to drought and climate change through the attributes of Future Fit crops.
+These regenerative crops also empower our farmers who have too often been dis-empowered by the current food system.
+Farmers adopting regenerative practices would benefit with improved profitability through access to more diverse and value-added markets.

-We wanted to create a brand for those who seek convenient nutrition with a penchant for conscious consumption.
-So, grounded in the mission to bring tasty, nutritious food that is good for our health, farmers and planet, I hope to empower consumers to change the world one meal at a time.
+WhatIF Foods creates a brand for those who seek convenient nutrition with a penchant for conscious consumption.
+Grounded in the mission to bring tasty, nutritious food that is good for our health, farmers, and planet, our brand empowers consumers to bring about the change they would like to see.